tonywied17/youtube-downloader/README.md

 ## Troubleshooting

 If you encounter issues with the application:
-1. Ensure `ffmpeg` is installed and accessible from the command line.
+- Ensure `ffmpeg` is installed and accessible from the command line.
-2. For GPU encoding, verify that you have the appropriate drivers installed (NVIDIA or AMD).
-3. Update `yt-dlp` if needed using `pip install --upgrade yt-dlp` (only for the CLI version).
+- Update `yt-dlp` if needed using `pip install --upgrade yt-dlp` (only for the CLI version).

 ### Author
 - [Tony Wiedman](https://github.com/tonywied17)